 Each one of us is a servant leader in this life.
 We serve the people, the projects, and the missions we are involved in and we lead our life according to our vision with a sense of passion and responsibility.
 I feel that these qualities are the minimum we should ask from ourselves and the leaders of our country.

 Become the leader of your life.
-If you are willing to look at your life more carefully and actually learn how to create positive outcome in your life, treat yourself to the process of Gates of Power counseling/coaching.
+If you are willing to look at your life more carefully and actually learn how to create positive outcomes in your life, treat yourself to the process of Gates of Power counseling/coaching.
 Begin by giving yourself the gift of a FREE 30-minute session with me.

 Click HERE to schedule your call with me

-If you are looking for therapy sessions nearby in New York, Nomi Bachar is a trained psychotherapist and self healing/self actualization coach.
+If you are looking for therapy sessions nearby in New York, Nomi Bachar is a trained psychotherapist and self-healing/self-actualization coach.
 She provides spiritual, emotional, and practical guidance to help you transform your life.
-Her program Gates of Power, gives you the power of self healing and the ability to reach your potential.
+Her program Gates of Power gives you the power of self-healing and the ability to reach your potential.
 Her spiritual books guide you through the process of attaining the possible you.